-The multi-queue DMA engine of the QDMA uses RDMA model queue pairs to allow RNIC implementation in the user logic.
+The multi-queue DMA engine of the QDMA Subsystem for PCIe uses RDMA model queue pairs to allow RNIC implementation in the user logic.
 Each queue set consists of Host to Card (H2C), Card to Host (C2H), and a C2H Stream Completion (CMPT).
 The elements of each queue are descriptors.

 H2C and C2H are always written by the driver/software; hardware always reads from these queues.
 H2C carries the descriptors for the DMA read operations from Host.
 C2H carries the descriptors for the DMA write operations to the Host.

 In internal mode, H2C descriptors carry address and length information and are called gather descriptors.
 They support 32 bits of metadata that can be passed from software to hardware along with every descriptor.
 The descriptor can be memory mapped (where it carries host address, card address, and length of DMA transfer) or streaming (only host address, and length of DMA transfer) based on context settings.
 Through descriptor bypass, an arbitrary descriptor format can be defined, where software can pass immediate data and/or additional metadata along with packet.

 C2H queue memory mapped descriptors include the card address, the host address and the length.
 In streaming internal cached mode, descriptors carry only the host address.
 The buffer size of the descriptor, which is programmed by the driver, is expected to be of fixed size for the whole queue.
 Actual data transferred associated with each descriptor does not need to be the full length of the buffer size.

 The software advertises valid descriptors for H2C and C2H queues by writing its producer index (PIDX) to the hardware.
 The status descriptor is the last entry of the descriptor ring, except for a C2H stream ring.
 The status descriptor carries the consumer index (CIDX) of the hardware so that the driver knows when to reclaim the descriptor and deallocate the buffers in the host.